riggs9162/helix/docs/manual/60-converting-from-clockwork.md

 This tutorial assumes basic to intermediate knowledge and experience with Garry's Mod Lua.

-**Before you start!** You will notice that Helix uses client for the variable that represents a player.
+**Before you start!** You will notice that Helix uses ply for the variable that represents a player.
 Clockwork uses player for the variable instead, but this will conflict with the player library.
 So if you see `_player` being used in Clockwork, it means the Garry's Mod player library.
 This is just a preference and does not affect anything besides appear.
-So keep in mind throughout the tutorial, you may see player being used for Clockwork code and client being used for Helix code.
+So keep in mind throughout the tutorial, you may see player being used for Clockwork code and ply being used for Helix code.
 They represent the same thing, just with a different name.

-If you are converting Clockwork code to Helix, keep in mind that `_player` is not defined so you will need to either define `_player` yourself or switch it to player instead and change the variable name to client for player objects.
+If you are converting Clockwork code to Helix, keep in mind that `_player` is not defined so you will need to either define `_player` yourself or switch it to player instead and change the variable name to ply for player objects.

 # Basics of Conversion